A while back, I shared a photo quote on social media that got a lot of likes and comments and it said...

 “Why aren’t I doing MORE and why aren’t I doing BETTER?”

-“Why am I in the same place I was (insert number) years ago?!”
+“Why am I in the same place I was (x) years ago?!”

 …or much worse.

-While it’s totally normal to get frustrated with our situation or progress - and even to think badly about ourselves - it becomes a problem when that keeps us from trying new things, taking risks and taking action.
+While it’s normal to get frustrated with our circumstances, our progress and ourselves, problems occur when that frustration keeps us from trying new things, taking risks and taking action.

 I’ve watched women be so hard on themselves that it’s stunted their income, their opportunities and their dreams.
 I’ve also watched women SOAR professionally when they’ve learned to be their best supporter.

 One reason we’re hard on ourselves is simply that it keeps us safe.
-Fear is naturally protective - and focusing on what’s wrong with us or how we’ve screwed up has a tendency to keep us in place.
+Fear is naturally protective - and focusing on what’s wrong with us or how we’ve "screwed up" tends to keep us in place.

-When I notice a client beating up on themselves or asking “why haven’t I done XYZ?” over and over again, I often say it doesn’t matter.
-I explain that we can certainly spend time figuring out what’s wrong with them…but maybe our time would be better spent figuring out how they can actually DO what they’ve been saying they want to do in their work or life.
+When I notice a client beating up on themselves or asking “why haven’t I done XYZ?” over and over, I often tell them it doesn’t matter.
+I explain that we can certainly spend time figuring out what’s wrong with them…but maybe our time would be better spent figuring out how they can simply get what they need to get done.

-So if being hard on ourselves keeps us stuck and sad and not so successful, what helps?
+So if being hard on ourselves keeps us stuck, sad and less than successful, what helps?

-While it might seem funny to use the word love in the context of professional growth, it’s really the only thing that works.
+It might seem funny to use the word love in the context of professional growth, but it’s really the only thing that works.

 Being loving means finding ways to ease our fears when taking big, bold steps so we actually take them.

-It means asking for help and support and resources so we can thrive in our work and not have to go it alone.
+It means asking for support and resources so we can advance at work without having to go it alone.

-It means noticing our achievements as much or MORE than the places where we fall short.
+It means paying attention to our achievements as much or more than the ways we fall short.

 It means treating ourselves with respect and encouragement, just like we treat others.

-It means actually enjoying our work instead of just hustling, struggling and pushing harder.
+It means enjoying our work instead of hustling, struggling and pushing harder.

 Being good to yourself has the amazing ability to transform not just how you feel but everything around you - your success, your money, your relationships, your health and more.

-It takes practice to be kind to yourself but I promise the rewards are worth it.
-Try it and see.
+Self-love takes practice but I promise the rewards are worth it...try it and see.

-Want more support for your business or career?
+Want more support for your business, career and life?